Why You Need a Vinyl Collection App

 Platforms: iPhone

-Best for: Budget-conscious collectors who want Discogs integration on iPhone.
+Best for: Budget-conscious collectors who want Discogs integration on iPhone without a subscription.

 Discographic is a solid middle-ground option.
 It connects to Discogs for importing your collection and offers decent browsing and search functionality.
-At $4.99 per year, the pricing is reasonable, even if a subscription model means ongoing costs.
+The pricing is fair and refreshingly subscription-free: the app is free to start, and you unlock the rest with a one-time $5.99 Premium Collector purchase or the $9.99 Pro tier, which includes it.

 The Discogs integration is import-only.
 You can pull records in, but it is not a full two-way sync.
 Changes you make in Discographic do not write back to your Discogs profile.
 This means maintaining your collection in both places if you want Discogs to stay current.